Via Cambio, Trani

 Plus d'infosRégion

-This village, located outside Vila Nova de Paiva, welcomes a small Jewish Memory Center which is dedicated to the history of the presence of the Jewish community in the region.
-Located in a eighteenth century building, the well documented exhibition follows history through the eyes of the community.
+This village, located outside Vila Nova de Paiva, welcomes a small that is dedicated to the history of the presence of the Jewish community in the region.
+Located in an eighteenth-century building, the well-documented exhibition follows history through the eyes of the community.
 Go to the tourist office as you enter the village.

 Plus d'infosRégion